Are you ready to start drawing up your Algarve itinerary and have a spectacular time in Portugal?

 Fifth Day – Sagres, Cape of Saint Vincent and Costa Vicentina Natural Park

-On the last day, you will explore Algarve’s best-kept secret, Costa Vicentina.
+On the last day, you’ll explore Algarve’s best-kept secret, Costa Vicentina.

-The coast is very different from the beach resorts between Lagos and Albufeira and you’ll encounter tiny villages practicing ancient agriculture and fishing traditions.
+The coast is very different from the beach resorts between Lagos and Albufeira and you’ll encounter tiny villages practising ancient agriculture and fishing traditions.